 Colorado’s deer population is essentially divided into two distinct groups, with those east of Interstate 25 classified as “plains deer” or “grassland deer.”
 While rifle season is fairly short for deer hunting on Colorado’s eastern plains, sportsmen and sportswomen have their choice of three archery seasons throughout the fall and early winter.

-- Archery season (2021): October 1–29, November 10–30, and December 15–31
+- Archery season (2022): October 1–28, November 9–30, and December 15–31

-- Muzzleloader season (2021): October 9–17
+- Muzzleloader season (2022): October 8–16

-- Rifle season (2021): October 30–November 9
+- Rifle season (2022): October 29–November 8, December 1–14

 Deer (West of I-25 and Unit 140) & Elk

-West of the interstate, deer and elk are typically grouped together in the same big game hunting seasons.
+West of the interstate, deer and elk are typically grouped in the same big game hunting seasons.
 Compared to plains deer, there are many more opportunities for rifle hunting both deer and elk in Colorado’s wildlife areas west of the interstate.

 Colorado has the largest state elk population, which attracts many local and out-of-state hunters hoping to bag the popular big-game species.
 With world-class buck hunting available well into the fall, it is easy to participate with over-the-counter licenses issued to both residents and nonresidents.

-- Archery season (2021): September 2–September 30
+- Archery season (2022): September 2–September 30

-- Muzzleloader season (2021): September 11–19
+- Muzzleloader season (2022): September 10–18

 Pronghorn

 Until recently, pronghorn, also known as the American antelope, outnumbered people in northern Colorado and Wyoming.
 Today, a healthy population remains for legal hunting in a limited season.
-Pronghorn archery season is usually held for about one month beginning in mid-August, with hunting exclusively for bucks until September 1st.
+Pronghorn archery season is usually held for about one month beginning in mid-August, with hunting exclusively for bucks until August 31st.

-- Muzzleloader season (2021): September 21–29
+- Muzzleloader season (2022): September 21–29

-- Rifle season (2021): October 2–10 (by draw only)
+- Rifle season (2022): October 1–9 (by draw only)

 Black Bear

 To the surprise of many, black bear hunting is perfectly legal in Colorado during the designated season.
-Typically launching in early September, black bear permits can be obtained through big game draws as well as over the counter in late August.
+Typically launching in early September, black bear permits can be obtained through big game draws as well as over-the-counter in late August.
 With success, any hunted black bear or moose must be personally inspected in a CPW office.

-- Archery and by draw rifle season (2021): September 2–30
+- Archery and by draw rifle season (2022): September 2–30

-- Muzzleloader season (2021): September 11–19
+- Muzzleloader season (2022): September 10–18

 Moose